 Ancient spice turmeric has been used for centuries in Eastern cultures, and its power as an antioxidant is proven through scientific research.
 Add turmeric to steamed or stir fried veggies, beans, and on your favorite soups to improve your skin’s overall health from the inside out.

 Other herbs and spices that improve skin’s natural glow include oregano, cloves, ginger and garlic.
 To keep spices at their top power, toss out any that are more than two years old and always store in cool, dark cupboards — heat from the stove and sunlight will destroy their potency.

 COLORFUL VEGGIES & FRUITS

 Achieving beautiful, hydrated, dewy skin can be as simple as eating the rainbow.
-A balanced, rich diet full of a wide array of colorful, fresh fruits and veggies will ensure you’re getting enough minerals, phytonutrients, and antioxidants to ward off free radical damage and fight other signs of aging.
+A balanced, rich diet full of a wide array of colorful, fresh fruits and veggies ensures you get enough minerals, phytonutrients, and antioxidants to ward off free radical damage and fight other signs of aging.

-I recommend to my patients, that they aim to eat 6 or more servings of colorful vegetables and 2 or more servings of fruit.
+I recommend to my patients that they aim to eat six or more servings of colorful vegetables and 2 or more servings of fruit.
 But eating the rainbow doesn’t have to be a chore.